 (Amd) 2301.1 Scope.
-Automotive motor fuel-dispensing facilities, marine motor fuel-dispensing facilities, fleet motor fuel-dispensing facilities, aircraft motor vehicle fuel-dispensing facilities and repair garages shall be in accordance with this chapter, Section 116, and the Connecticut State Building Code for items involving building construction services or systems.
-Pursuant to section 29-291a of the Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services or systems, and for the purposes of prevention of fire and other related emergencies.
+Automotive motor fuel-dispensing facilities, marine motor fuel-dispensing facilities, fleet motor fuel-dispensing facilities, aircraft motor vehicle fuel-dispensing facilities and repair garages shall be in accordance with this chapter, section 116, and the State Building Code for items involving building construction services and/or systems.
+Pursuant to Connecticut General Statutes, section 29-291a as amended by Public Act 21-165, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.